Netherlands

 Concept and Regulation in the Netherlands

-Dutch transfer pricing legislation is included in Dutch Transfer Pricing Decree No.2018/6865, with regulations implemented through Dutch Decree DB/2015/462M on Transfer Pricing Documentation.
+The Dutch Transfer Pricing legislation is included in Dutch Transfer Pricing Decree No.2018/6865, with regulations implemented through Dutch Decree DB/2015/462M on Transfer Pricing Documentation.

-In July 2022, the Dutch Secretary of State for Finance announced a new decree related to transfer pricing and the interpretation of the Arm’s Length principle in the Netherlands.
-The Decree replaces the previous transfer pricing decree of May 11, 2018, reflecting the most recent changes in the Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations of the Organization for Economic Cooperation and Development (OECD).
+In July 2022, the Dutch Secretary of State for Finance announced a new decree related to Transfer Pricing and the Arm’s Length Principle interpretation in the Netherlands.
+The Decree replaces the previous Transfer Pricing decree of May 11, 2018, reflecting the most recent changes in the Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations of the Organization for Economic Cooperation and Development (OECD).

 Arm’s Length Principle: Concept